SilkRose/Pony/stories/scrap-story/scrap-story.md

 She was a pink unicorn with a light blue mane.
 "Hello, what do you wanna do first?"

 "Let's do aluminium first."

+"Sure.
+Uh, you mean 'aluminum'?"

+"Right."
 Oxide used her magic and set all the aluminium on the ground.
 It was mostly random small bits, like plates, rods, pots, pans, and rivets.

 The scale operator took the metal in her own magic and trotted it into the building, where she sat it on the scale.
 After she weighed it, she levitated it into a specific bin behind her in the building.